Travel insurance for high blood pressure

 - Have a pre-trip check-up.
 Just before you're due to depart, visit your doctor for another check-up to make sure your condition is still under control and it's safe for you to travel.

 - Pack enough medicine.
-It’s vital that you make sure you have more than enough medication to last you not only for your trip but also for a little longer.
-If your return home is delayed by circumstances beyond your control, you don’t want to run out of medication.
+It's vital that you make sure you have more than enough medication to last you not only for your trip but also for a little longer.
+If your return home is delayed by circumstances beyond your control, you don't want to run out of medication.
+Make sure to research which medications are safe to travel with.

 - Reduce stress.
 Checking in for your flight at an airport can be a very stressful time.
 There are queues to stand in, security checkpoints to clear, and you'll need to manage your fears that you haven't packed everything you need.
 To make the check-in process as stress-free as possible, make sure you arrive at the airport with plenty of time to spare.